acnash/R_for_ORCA/README.md

 ## Introduction
 These R functions were just a little bit of fun to tie my experience of using R with an attempt at forever improving my understanding of theoretical biophysics and computational chemistry.

+A list of useful frequency scaling factors can be found here: https://cccbdb.nist.gov/vibscalejust.asp

 ## Language dependencies
 The code was written using R 4.0.1 (on a Windows 10 64 bit).